 1 (inaudible), you know, and so for all the way down to 2 Florida.
 3 It's really, L'nuwita'simk, it's a 4 particular way of seeing the world, you know?
 It's how we 5 view the world.
 It sometimes I tell people, it's not 6 correct and it's not wrong, either.
 It's just is, you 7 know?
 How we see the world is fundamentally different, you 8 know, from how others see the world.
 And sometimes you 9 have to take an eagle-eye view.
 You see you fly so high 10 up and that you have to see everything.
 But occasionally 11 the (Speaking in Native language) has to fly down close to 12 see particular details.
 And so that's what the 13 L'nuwita'simk is; our way of seeing the world, the 14 ecological spaces around us.
 15 There are a unique set of rules, 16 regulations, observations, and protocols associated with 17 this world view, you know?
 And basically, this world view 18 tells us how do you deal with your relatives in the other 19 five or six worlds, you know?
-They're wigwams, the Deep 20 Earth, Water, Earth, Root, Ghost, Sky, Light, and the 21 Ancestor Lodges.
-22 Our L'nuwey Tplutaqan are the legal 23 principles that are used to navigate these worlds.
-So as you use to, you know, go through these worlds.
+They're wigwams, the Deep

+Our L'nuwey Tplutaqan are the legal principles that are used to navigate these worlds.
+So as one person goes through or families go through, that's what you use to, you know, go through these worlds.